alexpolt/alexpolt.github.io/src/struct-tuple.md

   **literal and non-const/non-reference**.

   The following is a very short piece of code that will turn a data structure into a std::tuple.
-  And you can then use that tuple to serialize data, read it back, bind it to scripting languages or what else.
+  And you can then use that tuple to print it out, serialize data, read it back, bind it to a scripting language or what else.

     //helper to get type info
     struct type_id {